 Sun or Shade – Part shade and part sun

-The Ceratophyllum demersum or Coontail is an aquatic or underwater plant found in ponds, lakes, streams, ditches, marshes and is suitable for those who create water gardens.
+The Ceratophyllum demersum or Coontail is an aquatic or underwater plant found in ponds, lakes, streams, ditches, marshes and suitable for those who create water gardens.

 It is one of the most common aquatic plants found in the United States.
 It's also found in other parts of the world, such as Canada and Mexico.
-However, the plant is not confined to just the North America area.
+However, the plant is not confined to just the North American area.

 The Coontail, which lives entirely underwater, is straight and flat, but its leaves are needlelike.
 The plant makes one think of a raccoon's tail, where the name "Coontail" comes from.
 The plant is somewhat cord-like.
 However, it is also a flexible plant.

 The plant has up to 12 leaves per whorl, and it bears a small amount of small fruit.
 The fruit is oval, and the fruit and the rest of the Coontail are wildlife food for species such as ducks.
 Furthermore, when the plant dies, the decomposition provides food for other species.
 However, it is not a plant that humans should eat because it is poisonous if ingested.

 The Coontail is a perennial plant.
 It thrives in shallow water to as much as water that is 18 feet deep.

 The plant prefers fresh or somewhat brackish water, not saltwater.